The tiny table. 14th February 2022.

 Me "And it was hard.
 But it's OK, hard and difficult are OK.
 So what's the best way to manage something, I have to be truthful, otherwise...but you talk about the ethical code!
 To not have told you, by my own standards, then I'd be breaking the ethical code.
 So what's the alternative?
 Find another therapist, well I can't particularly because what do you think would be uppermost in my mind?
 Dealing with this!
 I can't talk about this with another therapist, I know we all have confidentiality 'vows' but this is between I and you.
 But coming back as a client, how could I come back as a client!
 I couldn't "

-He - "I wasn't talking about you, I was talking about my principles, my ethical rule, that once a client always a client because you never know what the future is going to bring, and people do come back"
+He tells me that 'he wasn't talking about me, he was talking about his principles, his ethical rule, that once a client always a client because you never know what the future is going to bring, and people do come back'

-Me - "They do but this, here, now, this is about real human beings and me saying that that wont happen"
+Me - "They do (clients sometimes return) but this, here, now, this is about real human beings and me saying that that wont happen"

 He - "Hmm"